Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Dark and Troubled Past: He worked as a servant of the Balsamico family, but turned to a life of crime after getting chased away by his true love's Overprotective Dad.

 - Disco Dan: He looks and acts like he's come straight out of the 1970s, wearing a Funny Afro to boot.

 - Ditto Fighter: He copies the powers of any wizard he faces.

 - Face of a Thug: He looks real intimidating and Obviously Evil, especially on his wanted poster.
 However, his one goal in life is to reunite with his true love.

 - Happily Married: His appearance with Aceto in the penultimate episode of the anime indicates that he has been released from prison and is now happily living with her.

 - HeelFace Turn: He promises to serve time and clean up his act after proposing to Aceto, who in turn promises to wait for him.
-In the penultimate episode, he's last seen Happily Married with her.
+He's last seen Happily Married with her in the penultimate episode.

 - Love Makes You Evil: He fell in love with Aceto, but her father didn't approve the relationship and drove him away.
 Velveno tried to ignore his feelings for Aceto as a result, eventually turning to a life of crime.